BawdyAnarchist/quBSD/Future_Development.md

 	- Double check on things that are positional items vs if they should be options

 Cycle all scripts through shellcheck again.
-	- local variables are fine for FreeBSD
-	- [] && || constructions are NOT if/then/else.
-Most are fine, just msg printing, but needs reviewed

 zusr fstabs
 	- They're hand jammed, but maybe qb-edit should come with a function for changing the zfs dataset and mounts